Aaronrey1/VehicleQuery1/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend is built with React 18+, TypeScript, and Vite.
 It utilizes Radix UI primitives and Shadcn/ui components styled with Tailwind CSS, employing a neutral color scheme and CSS variables for theming.
 State management uses TanStack Query for server state.
-Key components include AISearch (featuring a 3-tiered prediction system with confidence scoring, smart validation, and optional email notifications), BulkSearch, VinDecoder (with NHTSA integration and AI predictions), Geometris for harness search, DataImport, SearchAnalytics (in Admin section, with geolocation, filtering, and export), ApiCallAnalytics, AnalyticsDashboard (real-time stats), Billing, and an AdminPanel.
+Key components include AISearch (featuring a 3-tiered prediction system with confidence scoring, smart validation, and optional email notifications), BulkSearch, VinDecoder (with NHTSA integration and AI predictions), Geometris for harness search, DataImport, SearchAnalytics (in Admin section, with geolocation, filtering, and export), ApiCallAnalytics, AnalyticsDashboard (real-time stats), Billing, SiteConfiguration (for data overrides and custom charts), and an AdminPanel.
 Display layer uses Title Case, while data in the database remains uppercase.

+**Site Configuration System:**
+The application features a comprehensive data override and custom chart system accessible through the Admin > Site Config tab.
+The `useDataOverrides()` hook enables dynamic value replacement throughout the UI - admins can override any displayed metric (e.g., dashboard.totalSearches, billing.totalCost) using the Site Configuration interface.
+All display components (AnalyticsDashboard, Billing, etc.) integrate this hook to check for active overrides before rendering values.
+This allows complete control over displayed numbers for demos, testing, or presentation purposes without modifying actual data.

 ### Backend Architecture
 The backend is an Express.js server developed with TypeScript and an ESM module system, providing a RESTful API under `/api`.
 It uses custom middleware for logging and a storage layer abstraction via `IStorage`.
 All search inputs are normalized to uppercase and support manufacturer aliases.
 Special characters are normalized for flexible matching in all search operations.
 Database search uses Drizzle's `sql` template for raw SQL execution with automatic parameterization to ensure reliable `LIKE` matching and SQL injection protection.